dictation-toolbox/aenea/README.rst

 4) Now when you start Dragon, a second small window with the title "Messages from NatLink" should pop up.
 If you have issues with this, take a look at the various forums that discuss using NatLink/Dragonfly on Windows.

 5) I prefer to keep the primary version of my modules on the host, and use the reloadconfig module to transfer them over.
 In order for this to work, I set up a shared folder with the virtual machine bound to the E Drive, and put a symbolic link to aenea's folder under it, so E:\aenea contains the code.
-With this setup, you should be able to run the script reload-aenea-configuration.py on Windows to copy over the modules in aenea/grammar.
+Copy aenea/util/config.py to C:\NatLinx\NatLinx\MacroSystem, and then run reload-aenea-configuration.py on the Windows machine.
+You should see a bunch of files appear in the MacroSystem folder.
+With this setup, you should be able to run the script reload-aenea-configuration.py on Windows to copy over the modules in aenea/grammar whenever you update them.
 If you do not wish to use this functionality, you will need to copy over the modules from aenea/grammar that you wish to use yourself, renaming them so that they each start with an underscore.
 You will also need to copy over all the files in aenea/util.
 On my install, NatLink modules go in C:\NatLink\NatLink\MacroSystem.

 6) On the Linux host, install python-jsonrpclib and xdotool.
 If necessary, adjust the networking settings in aenea/config.py (server) and aenea/util/config.py (client).